 Effects of floods on Kenya’s Agriculture

-Floods are among the most expensive calamities.
+Floods are among the most expensive natural calamities.
 Their impact is worse and lasting than those of terrorism.
-Their effects can be positive or negative on struck individuals and businesses.
+Its effects can be positive or negative on individuals, businesses and economy at large.
 Their severity is subject to location, extent and existing risk exposure of the residents.
 Their loss depends on the value of drowned investments.

 What are the effects of floods on agriculture?
 In this post, we discuss the impact of perennial floods on Kenyan farming.
 The focus is on the loss of life and property, food insecurity, animal and human health and effects on fishing.
 The article concludes on the benefits of floods on food production.
 Agriculture contributes to around 25% of Kenya’s GDP.

 Loss of human life and property.